-A Certain Look – Men’s Tastes in Pornography
+A Certain Look – Understanding Men’s Tastes in Porn

 Although there is only limited value in stereotypes, it seems that many men seek to look at women in pornography who have a certain look.
 In short, this look often consists of large fake breasts, blonde hair, and glamorous looks.
 Is this stereotype true, and if it is, what does it mean?
 What does men’s tastes in pornography tell us about the differences between men and women?